Bluelightning26/glider/README.md

 # glider
 ## A Compressed Air Glider

 A WIP glider being built to see if it can fly farther than a given rocket at the same PSI.
+The wings/winglets will be laser cut to shape.

 ![Hackatime Badge](https://hackatime-badge.hackclub.com/U0824G9PTFE/Glider/?label=Time%20In%20OnShape)